-Anatomy Summer Program
+Anatomy Summer Program in Directed Human Dissection

-The Burrell College of Osteopathic Medicine offers students the opportunity for an extensive experience in clinical anatomy during the summer following the successful completion of their first academic year.
-This experience will have areas of emphasis within directed whole body, cadaveric dissection, clinical imaging, or other topics to be determined by the Anatomy and Cell Biology faculty.
-Select students, chosen by an application process, will have the opportunity to earn the College's Distinction in Anatomy recognition through contributing significantly to educational projects related to their cadaver experience.
-The Department of Anatomy and Cell Biology will open a call, in the second semester of year one, for applications to this program, at which time specific details will be provided.
+The Burrell College of Osteopathic Medicine offers students the opportunity for an intensive experience in gross anatomical dissection during the summer following the successful completion of their first academic year.
+This program includes whole body, cadaveric dissection, clinical imaging, or other topics to be determined by the Anatomy and Cell Biology faculty.
+To qualify, students must be in good academic standing with no outstanding course failures by the start of the program.
+Applications to the Anatomy Summer Program open in the second semester of year one.